twit96/IndieQuest/README.md

 ![Full Home Logged In](/readme-files/full-home-loggedin.png)

-In addition, clicking the profile icon will display a customized popup showing you which articles you have read and which you have not yet read.
+In addition, clicking the profile icon will now display a customized popup showing you which articles you have read and which you have not yet read.

 ![Full Popup Home](/readme-files/full-popup-home.png)